 5. Eat some Duck

-Duck is a speciality of the region.
-The market is the perfect place to buy foie gras or many different forms of the canard to take home.
+Duck is a specialty of the Tarn et Garonne France region.
+The market is the perfect place to buy foie gras or many different forms of canard to take home.
 Try duck confit – duck legs usually, magrets de canard or duck breast which is usually cooked like a steak, duck liver, duck scratchings and even stuffed duck neck

 6. Visit Art Galleries

-There are several art galleries in the town.
+There are several art galleries in Saint Antonin Noble Val.
 My favourite was the one owned by and featuring the work of local artist Claude Nicaud.
-He does stunning watercolours.
+He does stunning watercolors.
 Bazart is a community art space that includes a gallery, studios, outdoor exhibition and relaxation area, cafe and much more.

 7. Have a coffee with the locals

-There are several lovely cafes – particularly in the main square.
+There are several lovely cafes in Saint Antonin Noble Val France –, particularly in the main square.
 They are perfect for sipping a drink and people watching!
 The nice thing about visiting a town like Saint Antonin Noble Val is you will actually be sitting with locals as well as tourists.
-It is very different from say a Venice.
+It is very different from say Venice.

 I most enjoyed sitting in one of the cafes of the main square – it had red and white awning – and having a coffee whilst watching the locals setting the world to rights and knocking back oysters and aperitifs at 11am on a Sunday!
 My kind of people!